View Document

 5. Organisation

-(15) This methodology will identify a breadth of corrective actions to ensure that the underlying causes are comprehensively understood and addressed.
+(18) PEEPO methodology will identify a breadth of corrective actions to ensure that the underlying causes are comprehensively understood and addressed.

-Part D - Basic Incident Investigation
+Part D - Basic Investigation

 2. Summary description of the event

-4. Immediate causes
+3. Immediate causes

-5. Analysis of underlying causes and contributing factors
+4. Analysis of contributing factors

-Part E - Full Incident Investigation
+Part E - Full Investigation

-1. Person/s directly involved and/or witnesses
+1. Person/s directly involved and/or witnesses of the incident

 3. Health & Safety Representatives